 usage: aws [options] <command> <subcommand> [<subcommand> …] [parameters]

-To see help text, you can run:
+To see help text, you can run:aws help

 aws <command> help